On reform, Europe asks Greece to go where many fear to tread

 | PARIS/BERLIN

-PARIS/BERLIN Greece's new bail-out deal imposes a stiff dose of budget rigor and market deregulation which critics say few leaders of Western Europe's biggest nations have dared serve their own voters.
+PARIS/BERLIN Greece's new bail-out deal imposes a stiff dose of budget rigour and market deregulation which critics say few leaders of Western Europe's biggest nations have dared serve their own voters.

 "Francois Hollande is very good at telling others how to do their reforms," opposition French conservative Xavier Bertrand said in a dig at France's Socialist leader, a key broker in the Greek accord clinched on July 13 after all-night Brussels talks.